coymeetsworld/dungeon-crawler/readme.md

 <div align="center">
   <img src="images/readme-imgs/default-mode.png" alt="Default mode of the map."/>
 </div>

+### Movement

+A player can move the character using either the set of arrow-keys, or if they prefer to use their left hand, WASD keys are setup (W up, S down, A left, D right).

+### LOS

 By default the character has a limited range of visibility to view the current dungeon level.
 In the HUD, there is a button that can toggle between this mode and a God Mode which imposes no limit to the range as shown below.